 \section{Introduction}

-Information has become a resource due to its advance and expansion in the digitalization and control~\cite{Castells96}.
+Information is a resource due to its advance and expansion in the digitalization and control~\cite{Castells96}.
 However, programing explicit algorithms with good performance may become unfeasible due to the vertiginous growth in (i) the amount of available information with which classical algorithms have to deal~\cite{Walter05}, and (ii) the inherent difficulty of finding efficient algorithms for specific problems~\cite{Kolmogorov63}.
-All this limits our current capabilities in information processing tasks.
+All these limit our current capabilities in information processing tasks.
 Two alternative approaches that would contest these limitations are machine learning and quantum computing \cite{Samuel59, Feynman82}.